Table of contents

 Small business lending: ready to change for the better

 The state of small business lending has been awkward at best for decades.
 Banks have struggled to find smart, efficient ways to identify risk and serve profitable customers.
-SMEs themselves have struggled to build their case and prove their value as potential borrowers.
+SMBs themselves have struggled to build their case and prove their value as potential borrowers.

 The result has been a slow, difficult process for both sides.
 And in too many cases, small businesses got left behind.